 St. Patrick’s Day is on March 17 and all week there are Irish celebrations including Vancouver’s CelticFest, parties at pubs and other Irish events.

-In 2020 St. Patrick’s Day was on the Tuesday of the first week of Spring Break, with the rest of the school holidays running from March 16th until the 27th.
+In 2021 St. Patrick’s Day is on the Wednesday of the first week of Spring Break, with the rest of the school holidays running from March 15th until the 26th.

 2020 Calendar of St. Patrick’s Events

 Below is a listing of some of the many events that were scheduled to take place to celebrate St. Patrick’s Day during the week in and around Vancouver in 2020.
-Future years will likely be comparable.
+Future years (post 2021) will hopefully be comparable.

 Saturday (March 7th, 2020) Events